Alcohol and Other Drug Programs and Treatment Services

 FWD ("Forward"): Fun Without Drinking is a group of IC students interested in being substance-free or simply having fun without drinking while meeting new friends in a supportive and friendly environment.
 To contact the group, please send an email to FunWithoutDrinking@gmail.com.
 All are welcome!

-BASICS (Brief Alcohol Screening and Intervention for College Students) is a free and confidential program to assist you in examining your drinking and other drug use in a judgment-free environment.
+BASICS (Balancing Alcohol and Other Substance Use for Improving College Success) is a free and confidential program to assist you in examining your drinking and other drug use in a judgment-free environment.
 BASICS is not an abstinence-only program.
 Instead, the goals are selected by you and aimed at reducing risky behavior and potential harmful consequences.
 To make a BASICS appointment, simply contact Nancy Reynolds by email at firstname.lastname@example.org.

 Counseling and Psychological Services (CAPS) at Ithaca College offers individual and group counseling in a private and convenient setting for students.
 For information on CAPS services, visit: www.ithaca.edu/sacl/counseling/.